shime/deep-dive/_posts/2020-02-25-deep-dive-into-rackup.md

 end
 {% endsource %}

-This is going to build a chain of middleware that's going to look like this:
+`wrapped_app` is going to become a chain of middleware that's going to look like this:

 ```
 Rack::ContentLength ⟶